jindal013/jaxformer-website-v2/_pages/tokenization.md

 ...
 ```

 Another design decision was to stream the Hugging Face (HF) dataset.
-Streaming a HF dataset means processing and iterating over it without first downloading it locally.
-Instead of downloading the entire dataset to disk, data is loaded progressively as you iterate through it.
+Streaming a HF dataset means progressively loading and processing data as you iterate, without downloading the entire dataset to disk.
 This is ideal for our use case as we can start tokenizing shards right away.

 ```python
 fw = load_dataset("HuggingFaceFW/fineweb-edu", name=remote_name, split="train", streaming=True)